Here are the lead paragraphs from the Employment Situation Summary released this morning by the Bureau of Labor Statistics:

-Total nonfarm payroll employment rose by 204,000 in October, and the unemployment rate was little changed at 7.3 percent, the U.S. Bureau of Labor Statistics reported today.
-Employment increased in leisure and hospitality, retail trade, professional and technical services, manufacturing, and health care.
+Total nonfarm payroll employment increased by 126,000 in March, and the unemployment rate was unchanged at 5.5 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment continued to trend up in professional and business services, health care, and retail trade, while mining lost jobs.

 The unemployment peak for the current cycle was 10.0% in October 2009.
 The chart here shows the pattern of unemployment, recessions and both the nominal and real (inflation-adjusted) price of the S&P Composite since 1948.

 Unemployment is usually a lagging indicator that moves inversely with equity prices (top chart).
 Note the increasing peaks in unemployment in 1971, 1975 and 1982.
 The inverse pattern becomes clearer when viewed against real (inflation-adjusted) S&P Composite, with its successively lower bear market bottoms.
 The mirror relationship seems to be repeating itself with the most recent and previous bear markets.